Bottoming Formation When a Stock Stops a Downtrend

-You also will need to learn how to read a candlestick chart with accuracy.
-A stock chart is merely a historical set of data that shows how the price moved, and how many traders or investors bought the stock during that period of time.
+You will also need to learn how to read a candlestick chart with accuracy.
+A stock chart is merely a historical set of data that shows how the price moved and how many traders or investors bought the stock during that period of time.

 How to trade stocks successfully means you are able to read the chart correctly.
 It will tell you which Stock Market Participant Groups were buying the stock, and this is critically important information.

-The chart above also shows resistance, which is where the stock will either stop moving up and move sideways, or retrace which is a brief period of price moving down.
+The chart above also shows resistance, which is where the stock will either stop moving up and move sideways or retrace which is a brief period of price moving down.